egor-tensin/jekyll-theme/_posts/2017-06-24-static-vs-inline-vs-unnamed-namespaces.md

 * If different translation units define different functions with the same name using the `static` specifier, each unit can use its function without any issues.
-This might seem like an trivial claim, but there are issues with other approaches that are discussed below.
+This might seem like an trivial claim, but other approaches sometimes disallow this, which is discussed below.

 `inline`
 --------